Thousands Of Child Soldiers Died In The Korean War. Survivors Want More Recognition

 He believes the government is embarrassed at having sent children into war.
 "That's a violation of the law and of human rights, isn't it?"
 Park says.
 (International treaties say nations may not enlist child soldiers.)

-He notes that, by contrast, North Korea, which is accused of having an abysmal human rights situation, also had child soldiers during the war, but treats them as heroes.
+He notes that, by contrast, North Korea, which is accused of having an abysmal human rights situation, also had child soldiers during the war but treats them as heroes.

 Park is eternally grateful for America's help and prays for GIs who died in the war.
-But he also believes that the U.S. bears some responsibility for the child soldiers, since it had operational control over the South Korean army during the war.
+But he also believes that the U.S. bears some responsibility for the child soldiers since it had operational control over the South Korean army during the war.

 "We are not asking the U.S. to take responsibility," he says, "but we are asking for their help in solving this problem, as they shouldn't turn their eyes away from this."

-Park says he wrote to U.S. lawmakers about the lack of recognition for underage fighters but they passed his letter on to Seoul, where it was ignored.
+Park says he wrote to U.S. lawmakers about the lack of recognition for underage fighters, but they passed his letter on to Seoul, where it was ignored.

 Running low on money and energy, Park disbanded his group of former child soldiers this spring, ending their more than two-decade-long quest for recognition.

-Nevertheless, he maintains his daily spiritual discipline, chanting sutras and praying in his Buddhist prayer hall every morning at 5 a.m.
+Nevertheless, he maintains his daily spiritual discipline, chanting sutras and praying in his Buddhist prayer hall at 5 a.m.
 Dressed in earth-brown robes, he bows before a South Korean flag and a tablet dedicated to the souls of the fallen child soldiers.

 Se Eun Gong and Ha-kyung Kim contributed to this report in Seoul.